ChrstphrHll/npc_gen/students/Shoulree Letryal.md

 ### Description
 - Tiefling Monk from Aldercrown Empire
 - 1st year Diplomacy student in Elkenval
-- long curly platinum hair that's plain, Emerald Green eyes, and Olive skin
+- long straight platinum hair that's plain, Emerald Green eyes, and Olive skin
 - Is Insistent and Solemn, and has Self-Fulfillment as their ideal

 ### Organizations